mozilla/glean/docs/user/general-api.md

 <div data-lang="C#" class="tab">

-The main control for Glean is on the `GleanInstance` singleton.
+The main control for the Glean SDK is on the `GleanInstance` singleton.

 The Glean SDK should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.
 Library code should never call `Glean.initialize`, since it should be called exactly once per application.